synergycodes/ng-diagram/apps/docs/src/content/docs/api/Components/NgDiagramComponent.md

 > **clipboardPasted**: `EventEmitter`\<[`ClipboardPastedEvent`](/docs/api/types/clipboardpastedevent/)\>

-Event emitted when elements are pasted via clipboard operations This event carries information about the pasted nodes and edges.
+Event emitted when clipboard content is pasted into the diagram.

+This event fires when nodes and edges are added via paste operations, either through keyboard shortcuts or programmatic paste commands.

 ***